13 Music Idioms

 - I forgot to take the notes for my presentation.
 I guess I’ll have to play it by ear.

-- We don’t know if it is going to rain tomorrow so we’ll have to play it by ear.
+- We don’t know if it will rain tomorrow, so we’ll have to play it by ear.

 13 MUSIC idioms